dart-lang/site-www/src/_articles/libraries/creating-streams.md

-* Although it's possible to create classes that extend `Stream` with more functionality by extending the `Stream` class and implementing the `listen` method and the extra functionality on top, that is generally not recommended
-  It introduces a new type that users have to consider.
+* Although it's possible to create classes that extend `Stream` with more functionality by extending the `Stream` class and implementing the `listen` method and the extra functionality on top, that is generally not recommended because it introduces a new type that users have to consider.
-  Instead you can often make a class that _has_ a `Stream` and more - instead of one that _is_ a Stream (and more).
+  Instead you can often make a class that _has_ a `Stream` (and more) — instead of one that _is_ a Stream (and more).

 {% comment %}